grtakaha/CASA/README.md

 **Usage**:
 ```
-usage: CASA.py [-h] [-i INFILE] [-o OUT_DIRECTORY]
-                   [-ord ORDER [ORDER ...]] [-s STYPE] [-nr NUM_RES]
+usage: CASA.py [-h] [-i INFILE] [-o OUT_DIRECTORY] [-ord ORDER [ORDER ...]] [-s STYPE] [-nr NUM_RES] [-t TITLE]
-                   [-t TITLE] [-c CODES] [-n NUMS] [-u UNIPROT_FORMAT]
-                   [-a ANNOTATIONS] [-f FEATURES]
+               [-c CODES] [-n NUMS] [-u UNIPROT_FORMAT] [-a ANNOTATIONS] [-f FEATURES] [-db DATABASE]
+               [-bopts BLAST_OPTIONS] [-copts CLUSTAL_OPTIONS]

-Protein Alignment Tool Manager
+CASA Tool Manager

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -i INFILE, --infile INFILE
                         Full path of input file
   -o OUT_DIRECTORY, --out_directory OUT_DIRECTORY
                         Full path of output directory.
   -ord ORDER [ORDER ...], --order ORDER [ORDER ...]
-                        Order of tools to run (blast, annotate, align,
-                        svg).Ex. --order align svg
+                        Order of tools to run (blast, annotate, align, svg).Ex. --order align svg
   -s STYPE, --stype STYPE
-                        Sequence type ("protein" is currently the only
+                        Sequence type ("protein" is currently the only option).
-                        option).
   -nr NUM_RES, --num_res NUM_RES
                         Number of results.
   -t TITLE, --title TITLE
                         Alignment title ([TITLE].clustal, [TITLE].pim).
   -c CODES, --codes CODES
-  -n NUMS, --nums NUMS  When set to TRUE, includes total residue numbers at
-                        the end of each line.
+  -n NUMS, --nums NUMS  When set to TRUE, includes total residue numbers at the end of each line.
   -u UNIPROT_FORMAT, --uniprot_format UNIPROT_FORMAT
-                        When set to TRUE, truncates all accessions as if they
+                        When set to TRUE, truncates all accessions as if they were UniProt entries.
+Ex.
-                        were UniProt entries.
-Ex. sp|P00784|PAPA1_CARPA ->
+                        sp|P00784|PAPA1_CARPA -> PAPA1_CARPA
-                        PAPA1_CARPA
   -a ANNOTATIONS, --annotations ANNOTATIONS
-                        If an annotation file is provided, it will be used to
-                        annotate the resulting SVG files.
+                        If an annotation file is provided, it will be used to annotate the resulting SVG files.
   -f FEATURES, --features FEATURES
-                        A comma-separated list of feature:color pairs to
-                        include in SVGs.Case sensitive.
-If features include
+                        A comma-separated list of feature:color pairs to include in SVGs.Case sensitive.
+If features
-                        spaces, the list must be enclosed in quotes.If no
-                        features should be included, use: -f NoneThe following
+                        include spaces, the list must be enclosed in quotes.If no features should be included, use: -f
-                        example is default behavior.
-Ex. -f "Active
+                        NoneThe following example is default behavior.
+Ex. -f "Active site:#0000ff,Disulfide
-                        site:#0000ff,Disulfide
                         bond:#e27441,Propeptide:#9e00f2,Signal:#2b7441"
+  -db DATABASE, --database DATABASE
+                        (optional) Full file path to a protein FASTA file that can be used as a BLAST database.
+                        makeblastdb will be run on this file if no BLAST database exists.
+  -bopts BLAST_OPTIONS, --blast_options BLAST_OPTIONS
+                        (optional) Bracketed, comma-separated list of valid blastp input parameters.
+Valid arguments
+                        can be shown via CLI with "blastp -h".
+File locations (like -import_search_strategy) MUST be
+                        full file paths (not relative).
+Example Usage: -bopts "[-threshold 0,-sorthits 4,-max_hsps 1]"
+  -copts CLUSTAL_OPTIONS, --clustal_options CLUSTAL_OPTIONS
+                        (optional) Bracketed, comma-separated list of valid clustalo input parameters.
+Valid arguments
+                        can be shown via CLI with "clustalo -h".File locations (like --hmm-in) MUST be full file paths
+                        (not relative).
+Example Usage: -copts "[--residuenumber,--iterations 3]"
 ```

 ### search_proteins.py

-Takes one or more protein sequences (FASTA format) as input and BLASTs them against the current Swiss-Prot release (uniprotkb_refprotswissprot).\
+Takes one or more protein sequences (FASTA format) as input and BLASTs them against a given database.\
+If no database is provided via the -db option, the current Swiss-Prot release (uniprotkb_refprotswissprot) will be downloaded and used.

-Requires ~1 GB of storage for Swiss-Prot download and creation of BLAST database.
+Requires ~1 GB of storage for Swiss-Prot download and/or creation of BLAST database.

 **Swiss-Prot download information**:
 Current Swiss-Prot release is verified/downloaded from: